-Professional Goals: Setting goals helps to align new behaviors and interests to guide development that is actionable, measurable and achievable.

-- As your tenure is celebrated, share with the campus community your experience as you moved through the tenure process and next steps of interests you would like to pursue and ideas you'd like to develop here at the college. - 2.
-Present your Tenure project in the CTE during the 6th semester.
+- 12. Develop a plan for your professional goals for the next two years and submit it to your dean.
+Professional Goals: Setting goals helps align new behaviors and interests and guides actionable, measurable, and achievable development. - 13.
+As your tenure is celebrated, share with the campus community your experience as you moved through the tenure process, the next steps of interest you would like to pursue, and ideas you would like to develop here at the college. - 14.
+Present your Tenure project to your peers in the CTE during the 6th semester.